| Measuring Recruitment Marketing Success.By Paul Quinn, © 2003. PART ONE: One of the biggest failings in the marketing efforts of

 to believe that recruitment marketing activities can't

+be measured.
 In this two part series about measuring recruitment marketing

 success, we will discuss three critical issues - (i) why